andrews1022/react-typescript-project-setup/next/contentful-blog.md

 }
 ```

 Where we filter posts by the nested `categoriesCollection`.
-However, this is not possible because categoriesCollection is an object, and the `where` filter can only be used on arrays.
+However, this is not possible because `categoriesCollection` is an object, and the `where` filter can only be used on arrays.
 So, what do we do here?

-Instead, we want to query for all `categories` of the matching slug, then find any BlogPosts that are linked to that matching category.
+Instead, we will query for all `categories` of the matching slug, then find any `BlogPosts` that are linked to that matching category.

 The query looks like this: